ACEITUNO, JULY 2011

 CHISEC, FEBRUARY 2019

-We signed a water covenant with the Light of the World Presbyterian Church in Chisec on September 2018.
-Our team of ten successfully installed the water system from February 2-10.
+After signing a water covenant with the Light of the World Presbyterian Church in Chisec on September 2018, our team successfully installed the water system in February 2019.

 We also visited four existing sites.
 In Bethania, we removed the system so the water room could be used as school room.
 The system will be used for spare parts.
 In Tres Rios, we rewired the electrical panel.
 In Mercedes Dos, we hooked up a new generator for the water pump.
 In Coban, we attended worship service and visited with the system operators and water committee.

 The church, Iglesia Asamblea de Dios Peniel, now has a water purification system.
 Pastor Cristian Oliva is delighted that the system is housed in his small church to provide safe, clean water for the families of the small and remote village Aldea San Francisco.